petite-et-dabitur-vobis/MScThesis/README.md

 This file implements the notions needed for the Univalence Axiom, as well as the axiom itself, which corresponds roughly to Chapter 3.2.

 ### Interval.agda, Circle.agda, Other_Circle.agda
-This file implements the Circle using HITs, which corresponds to Chapter 3.1, as well as the Interval, which isn't talk about in the thesis.
-Other_Circle has the first tentative implementations
+Circle.agda implements the Circle using HITs, which corresponds to Chapter 3.1; Interval.agda does the same for the unit interval, which isn't talked about in the thesis.
+Other_Circle.agda has the some other implementations used as example.

 ### SeqViews.agda
 This file corresponds to the implementations of Chapter 4, which treats Views and the HoTT solution to the problem at https://homotopytypetheory.org/2012/11/12/abstract-types-with-isomorphic-types/, from where it translates some code and finishes some uncompleted things.